 William Jennings Bryan

-The self-proclaimed defender of the common man, William Jennings Bryan was elected to Congress in Nebraska as a Democrat in 1890, and his oratory gifts won him wider attention.
+The self-proclaimed defender of the common man and working classes, William Jennings Bryan was elected to Congress in Nebraska as a Democrat in 1890, and his oratory gifts won him wider attention.
 At the Democratic convention in 1896, a feisty speech against the gold standard and in support of silver coinage to help relieve farm debt was so acclaimed that he received the nomination for president.
 He lost that election, however, and repeated the experience two more times.

-Bryan became known as an anti-imperialist after his experience in the Spanish-American War, as well as a foe of monopolies.
+Bryan became known as an anti-imperialist after his experience in the Spanish Civil War.
+He was also a foe of monopolies.
 He started a newspaper, The Commoner, which led to speaking engagements that cemented him as a populist firebrand.

-Bryan became secretary of state under Woodrow Wilson in 1912 but resigned when the two disagreed over involvement in the European war.
+Bryan became secretary of state under Woodrow Wilson in 1912 but resigned when the two disagreed over involvement in the European War (the war that would eventually become World War I).
 Bryan supported an isolationist stance.
 Bryan devoted his remaining time to women’s suffrage and advocating for Prohibition.

 Huey Long provided the first impactful populist political movement of the 20th century.
 Rising from a seat on the Louisiana Railroad Commission in 1918 all the way to governor in 1928, Long rode a wave of support thanks to his anti-corporate efforts, the most popular of which was an ongoing battle with Standard Oil.

-With the slogan of “Every man a king,” Long’s control was wide in Louisiana, giving police more power, installing cronies into government agencies and gaining more centralized power from the legislature.
+With the slogan of “Every man a king,” Long’s control was wide in Louisiana.
+He gave police more power, installed cronies into government agencies and gained more centralized power from the legislature.
 He also funded education, infrastructure and energy programs by taxing the rich.

-Long was assassinated in Baton Rouge on September 8, 1935.
+Long was assassinated in Baton Rouge on September 8, 1935 by Dr. Carl Weiss.

 Coughlin formed the National Union for Social Justice in 1934 and spoke out against Roosevelt and bankers.
 This rhetoric took anti-Semitic tones, causing the cancellation of his show in 1939.
 Coughlin’s broadcast career was over, but he provided a template for media populists to come.